-Japan sent two patrol boats and an airplane to the area to search for missing crew members and assess the latest situation, the Coast Guard spokesman said.
+The service sent two patrol boats and an airplane to the area to search for missing crew members and assess the latest situation, a spokesman for the Coast Guard said over the phone.

 A Chinese salvage team on Saturday recovered two bodies from the tanker, China's state news agency Xinhua reported.
 Another body, presumed to be one of the Sanchi's sailors, was found on Jan.
 8 and taken to Shanghai for identification.

 The salvage team recovered the Sanchi's voyage data recorder, or "black box" from the bridge of the tanker, Xinhua also said on Saturday.
 But the team was forced to leave the ship after just half an hour because the wind shifted and "thick toxic smoke" had complicated the operation.